kognifai/IoT/README.md

 The Kognifai IoT platform is comprised of the following parts:

 ### Edge gateway
-The edge gateway connects the edge devices with the cloud.
-The Edge gateway will transfer your data securely to the cloud.
+Edge gateway connects the edge devices with the cloud and transfers your data securely to the cloud.
 If the internet connection is un-available, the edge-gateway will buffer data locally, and re-transmit once the internet connection is re-established.
 The Edge gateway comes with a set of integrated connectors which can be used to connect using common protocols such as for example OPC DA and OPC U/A.  The Edge gateway does also host endpoints to which third parties can send data which they want sent to the cloud.
 A connector SDK is also available for clients to write custom connectors which will send data to the Edge gateway.

 ### IoT device connectors
 The Kognifai Edge gateway comes with a set of integrated connectors to connect to common source systems.
 In addition it is possible to build your own device connectors using the Kognifai Connector SDK.